StatsGary/NHSDataDictionaRy_workshop/README.md

 - Working with XPath website elements with the NHSDataDictionaRy package
 - How to use the package and retrieve website elements
 - In general, a whistle stop tour of web scraping and how to do this with ease with the package

+## Slides from the session

+The slides from the session are available here: